wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/transactions.md

 - `status` is the transaction status:
    - `not_found`: transaction not found,
    - `unconfirmed`: transaction is in the UTX pool,
-   - `confirmed`: transaction is added to the blockchain.
+   - `confirmed`: transaction is added to the block or microblock.
 - `height` is the sequential number of the block that contains the transaction.
-- `confirmations` is the number of blocks added on top of the one which contains the transaction, i.e. the current blockchain height minus the block height.
+- `confirmations` is the number of blocks added on top of the one that contains the transaction, i.e. the current blockchain height minus the block height.
-- `applicationStatus` indicates the execution result:
+- `applicationStatus` indicates the execution result (see the [Transaction Validation](/en/blockchain/transaction/transaction-validation) article for details):
    - `succeeded`: the transaction id successful,
    - `script_execution_failed`: dApp script or asset script failed.
 Such a transaction doesn't entail changes in balances (other than charging a fee) and account data storages.